utiasDSL/mobile_manipulation_central/README.md

 It is convenient to put the above functions in a script that can be easily sourced.

+Connect to the robot via ethernet and set up a new Wired Connection named `Thing`.
+In the `IPv4 Settings` tab, switch to method `Manual` and enter an address of `192.168.131.100` with netmask `255.255.255.0`.
+Leave the gateway blank.
+Once done, you should be able to ping the robot at `192.168.131.1`.

 ## Usage

 Some scripts expect the environment variable